lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Guest Bedroom: Nothing special
 - Bunk Room: Family tomb grave had a flower on it (gem flower)
 - Servant's Quarters: Half steps following day, with a bonus die
-- Master Bedroom: More steps than usual
+- Master Bedroom: More steps than usual (double?)

-Additionally there is a map of the west grounds at the back of the book, with what _appears_ to be a highlighted north corner of the space where the shed is
+Antechamber shown in outer room (leads to special shrine with note)